Renting a Student Room in Amsterdam: not easy

-Consequently, housing is at a premium.
+Housing in Amsterdam is at a premium.
 Students or interns, in particular, have a hard time finding a room — affordable or not — in Amsterdam to rent.
-[Note: More than 102.000 students attend universities in Amsterdam.]

 Others in the market for a long-stay or short-stay place in the city also experience that finding a room is difficult.